“Strong upbeat advocacy style: she certainly has the court’s ear.”

 “Recommended for large-scale construction disputes” Legal 500

-Marion works with, advises and represents employers, main contractors, sub-contractors and construction professionals in a broad range of construction sectors including bridges and roads, housing and retail, hotels and leisure, infrastructure and rail and metro.
+Marion works with, advises and represents employers, main contractors, sub-contractors and construction professionals in a broad range of construction sectors including bridges and roads, housing and retail, hotels and leisure, infrastructure and rail.
 She also deals with yacht and power-boat building disputes.
-She has been involved in disputes involving many standard form contracts including the JCT standard forms, the NEC, FIDIC and derivative standard form agreements as well as bespoke contracts.
+She has been involved in disputes involving many standard form contracts including the JCT standard forms, the NEC, the FIDIC suite of contracts and derivative standard form agreements as well as bespoke contracts.
 She has in-depth experience of complex PFI contractual arrangements in the UK.
 She has substantial experience of international arbitration and has significant expertise in arbitrations where the law of the contract is not the law of England & Wales.

 In addition to her specific sector experience illustrated below, the construction matters she has dealt with recently include: